10548NAT Graduate Diploma of Aesthetic Orthodontics (Sequential Aligner Therapy)

 Candidates need to provide the names and contact details of two referees who have agreed to support their application.
 At least two referees should be qualified to comment with knowledge of your academic and/or professional merit and capacity for higher degree study.
 One referee should be able to provide a personal reference and this could be someone who can comment on your community activities, recreational interests and/or career.

 Only candidates whose applications have been short-listed will be requested by the Scholarship Administrator to ask their referees to submit a reference.
 Referee reports are confidential and must be submitted directly to the Scholarship Administrator.
-Only short-listed candidates will need to supply their referees with a copy of the Referee Report Form and ensure that the reports are submitted by 3pm Monday, 2 May 2016.
+Only short-listed candidates will need to supply their referees with a copy of the Referee Report Form.